-In June 2013, a payment card company commenced litigation against the Issuer and certain other financial undertakings claiming tort liability in the amount of around ISK 1.2 billion, plus interest.
-The plaintiff argued that the defendants were liable in tort for alleged violation of competition rules.
-On 1 June 2017, the Supreme Court confirmed the decision of the District Court of Reykjavík to dismiss the case on grounds of insufficient substantiation.
+In June 2013, a payment card company commenced litigation against the Issuer and other financial undertakings claiming tort liability in the amount of ISK 1.2 billion plus interest.
+The plaintiff argued that the defendants were liable in tort for alleged violation of competition rules in the determination of payment card interchange fees.
+On 1 June 2017, the Supreme Court confirmed the decision of the District Court of Reykjavík (the "District Court") to dismiss the case on grounds of insufficient substantiation.
 In September 2017, the same payment card company commenced litigation against the same defendants as in the previous case claiming tort liability in the amount of around ISK 923 million, plus interest.
-The plaintiff, again, argued that the defendants should be held liable in tort for alleged violation of competition rules.
 The Supreme Court dismissed this case on 13 June 2018.
 In November 2018, a former owner of the payment card company, having had the alleged rights assigned to him from the payment card company, brought a new case against the same parties and demanded acknowledgement of the defendants' tort liability due to alleged breach of competition rules.
-The Issuer rejects all claims put forth by the plaintiff and has submitted that the case be dismissed.
+In April 2019 the Court of Appeal confirmed a decision of the District Court to dismiss the case on grounds of insufficient substantiation.
+In October 2019, the same former owner of the payment card company brought a new case against the same parties claiming tort liability in the amount of around ISK 923 million, plus interest.
+At the first hearing of the case the defendants requested security from the plaintiff for the payment of litigation costs.
+The Issuer presented its statement of defence in November 2019 and requested that the case be dismissed.
+On 15 November 2019 the District Court accepted the claim by the defendants for security.
+The deadline for posting security was four weeks after the date of the decision.
+The plaintiff did not post the security.
+The plaintiff appealed the decision to the Court of Appeal but failed to present the necessary documents regarding the appeal.
+Consequently, the Issuer requested that the case be dismissed by the District Court.
+On 4 March 2020, the District Court confirmed the case will be dismissed.
+The decision can't be appealed to the higher court, therefore the decision of the Icelandic Courts is final.